-If 'library\LIBTOOLFLAGS' is not defined, the global AM\LIBTOOLFLAGS variable is used instead.
+If 'library\LIBTOOLFLAGS' is not defined, then the variable AM\LIBTOOLFLAGS is used instead.

-These flags are passed to libtool after the --tag=TAG option computed by Automake (if any), so 'library\LIBTOOLFLAGS' (or AM\LIBTOOLFLAGS) is the good place to override or supplement the --tag=TAG setting.
+These flags are passed to libtool after the --tag=TAG option computed by Automake (if any), so 'library\LIBTOOLFLAGS' (or AM\LIBTOOLFLAGS) is a good place to override or supplement the --tag=TAG setting.

-The libtool rules also use a LIBTOOLFLAGS variable that should not be set in Makefile.am: this is a user variable (see Section 27.6 [Flag Variables Ordering], page 121.
+The libtool rules also use a LIBTOOLFLAGS variable that should not be set in Makefile.am: this is a user variable (see Section 27.6 [Flag Variables Ordering], page 128.
 It allows users to run 'make LIBTOOLFLAGS=--silent', for instance.
+Note that the verbosity of libtool can also be influenced with the Automake silent-rules option (see Chapter 17 [Options], page 104).